anamatoso/anamatoso.github.io/index.md

 I love to learn and face new challenges since I am a very curious person.
 As an engineering graduate, I’ve acquired several skills throughout my progress, such as being proactive, organized, determined, and motivated to do a project even when faced with a conundrum.
 Besides, I consider myself a creative person who loves brainstorming and discussing new ideas.

-I love to learn and face new challenges since I am a very curious person.
-As an engineering graduate, I’ve acquired several skills throughout my progress, such as being proactive, organized, determined, and motivated to do a project even when faced with a conundrum.
-Besides, I consider myself a creative person who loves brainstorming and discussing new ideas.

 That being said, I aspire to make a difference in people’s lives by using technology and applying it to the healthcare field.

 I'm keen on: